 Initial Cleaning -- Initial cleaning is done before you start using wood surfaces.
 A thin foam on your table's surface protects surfaces from mechanical and chemical damage during the transportation and assemblage processes.
 Since your table is protected, a light initial cleaning should be enough to ready your table for playing and dining.
 You may follow the standard cleaning instructions below for your initial cleaning.

 Cleaners -- When cleaning your table, it is important to stay away from harsh chemicals which may alter the stain and wood finish or generally damage the surface.
 It is important to also prevent your table from exposure to any spills or pools of water or liquid which can also damage the surface.
 When cleaning, select either a 1/2 cup of vinegar or a tablespoon of dish detergent and fill your sink with that and water.
 Submerge a soft towel in the solution and rinse out the towel to remove the bulk of the solution from the towel.
 Gently wash all wood surfaces of your table avoiding contact with the billiard cloth.
 Next, wash over the surface of the table with simple water in the same manner as previously.
 Finally, take a dry towel and dry any remaining moisture from the surface of the table.

 Cleaning Stainless Steel

-Plexiglass components of your table should be cleaned with care so as not to injure the surface of the glass.
+Plexiglass components of your table should be cleaned with care so as not to damage the surface of the glass.
 Avoid using any harsh chemicals as they are likely to damage the glass.
 Plexiglass can be cleaned either with water alone or with a solution made from a light dish detergent and water.
-The solution can be applied with a soft cloth that has been submerged and rung out.
+The solution can be applied with a soft cloth that has been submerged and rinsed out.
 Be sure to clean a second time with just water to remove and detergent residue.